IRC-safe jet flavour at leading power: Nature of the problem and its solution

-Having dealt with the soft singularity, one important point remains: the massless contribution also contains collinear singularities.
-When this contribution is omitted, these divergences are replaced with collinear singularities at infinity.
+Having dealt with the soft singularity, one important point remains: the massless contribution to $S_{b\overline{b}}$ also contains collinear singularities.
+When this contribution is omitted, these divergences are replaced with collinear singularities of the massive contribution in the UV.
 In practice, these are collinear singularities in the (integrated) subtraction term introduced to regulate the UV divergence.
 However, note that these collinear configurations cannot affect the flavour of jets.
 Indeed, the only singularities occur when the two $b$-quarks become collinear or when they additionally become collinear to one of the hard partons.
 Since the $b$-quarks must be collinear, they are necessarily clustered into the same jet and thus leave its flavour unchanged.
 This flavour-unaffected cross section also gets a contribution from $S_\emptyset$, which can be obtained by integrating the contribution of $S_{b\overline{b}}\otimes\sigma$ with the $b$-quarks removed with a minus sign.
-If we compute the contribution from $S_\emptyset$ numerically in this way at the same time as $S_{b\overline{b}}\otimes\sigma$, it thus acts as a local subtraction term for the collinear singularities in $S_{b\overline{b}}\otimes\sigma$.
+If we compute $S_\emptyset\otimes\sigma$ numerically in this way at the same time as $S_{b\overline{b}}\otimes\sigma$, it thus acts as a local subtraction term for the collinear singularities in $S_{b\overline{b}}\otimes\sigma$.

 In practice, the implementation of the soft massification terms thus looks as follows at NNLO.
 A Born phase space configuration and the momenta $p_b$ and $p_{\overline{b}}$ are generated.
 The soft $b\overline{b}$-pair is inserted into the final state and the contributions from $S_{b\overline{b}}$ and its UV subtraction term are computed and added to the cross section.
 Then these same contributions are subtracted, after removing the soft quarks from the final state.
 The integrated subtraction term is treated analogously.
 This will simultaneously compute the contributions from $S_\emptyset$ and $S_{b\overline{b}}$, while regulating all singularities.
 Additionally, it is important that the computation of the massless cross section is kept fully differential in the momenta of the soft $b$-quark pair, including the five- and six-dimensional components where needed.
 The implementation of the sector-improved residue subtraction scheme \cite{Czakon:2010td,Czakon:2011ve,Czakon:2014oma,Czakon:2019tmo} in the C++ library \textsc{Stripper} has been extended to support our proposed solution to the jet flavour problem. \textsc{Stripper} has the advantage of having been designed with the aim of avoiding analytical integrations.
 In contrast to most implementations of subtraction schemes, the integrations over soft partons' angles are thus performed numerically, keeping the framework completely differential w.r.t.~such typically unobserved degrees of freedom, making the present extension and others like it essentially trivial.